Blood supply of CNS (central nervous system), Carotid system & Circle of Willis

 - Posterior cerebral artery (two).

-Vertebral artery (4th part)
+Vertebral artery (the fourth part)

 Origin: the vertebral artery arises in the neck from 1st part of the subclavian artery.